esolanosalgado/Exploratory-Data-Analysis-of-Titanic-Data/README.md

 * Eduardo Solano

 ## Acknowledgements
-* Nassim Taba for teaching me how to use Python!!
+* Nasim Taba for teaching me how to use Python!!